Resources and Activities

 Gyms, swimming pools, and tennis courts are a few of the campus athletic facilities you have access to in the summer.
 Learn more about summer athletics.

 With a host of academic and cultural resources, the Harvard campus is an enriching environment in which to learn.
 There are art and natural history museums, world-renowned libraries, and opportunities to access various religious communities.
-Learn more about Harvard libraries.
+Learn more about Harvard libraries and Harvard museums.

 Parking and transit

 We encourage you to get around on foot, bike, or public transportation, as parking in Cambridge is extremely limited.
 If you do drive, permits are required for parking on University property.
 See parking and transit.

 Harvard ID cards provide access to a variety of on-campus facilities and resources.
 See ID cards to learn more about card privileges and how to get an ID card.

 Interested in visiting?
 Find hotel and tourist information on the Cambridge Office of Tourism website.